 El Puerto de Santa María

-Playa de Puerto Sherry
+Puerto Sherry beach

 One of the places that best represents the Costa de la Luz is El Puerto de Santa María.
 This town of whitewashed walls lies among pinewoods, beaches and marshes, right on the Bay of Cádiz.
 The Bahía de Cádiz Natural Park serves as a backdrop for the town centre's most symbolic buildings and the boats on the coast.
 Marinas, golf courses and luxury residential complexes lie on the Atlantic coast, enjoying beautiful views and more than 300 days of sunshine a year.